kilou/COVID19/README.md

-# COVID19 ICU beds & mortality forecasts
+# PROJECTIONS OF ICU OCCUPATION AND HOSPITAL MORTALITY DURING THE COVID-19 EPIDEMIC IN THE CANTON OF VD

 A shiny app that depends on the R Packages: